grtn91/gsx-profile-manager/README.md

 5. **Done! 🎉** Your GSX profile is now active without unnecessary file duplication.

 # 💡 Future Improvements
-🔹 **Drag & Drop Support** – Easily add profiles by dragging them into the app.
+🔹 **Drag & Drop Support for Zip Files** – Easily add profiles by dragging the zip into the app.
-🔹 **Community Folder Detection** – Automatically locate GSX profiles in the MSFS Community folder.
+🔹 **Import from Simbrief** – Activate Profiles Based on your Simbrief Route 🔹 **Import from flightsim.to** – I will try to find a way directly import from flightsim.to and kind of have an internal app store
 🔹 **Expanded Profile Management** – Improved sorting and filtering options for better usability.

 # 💖 Support the Project